franciscof5/f5sites-woocommerce-shop_order-tables-wp-plugin-2017/readme.txt

 It is a hack, so you will need to have a simple thing in mind, products can easily be synched between servers instances, imported and exported freely without touching orders

-= I can't see the value of it's solution =
+= I can"t see the value of it"s solution =

 That can happen, it was made to reduce time in 2 ways:
 1. Reduces maintance time: if you clone production data to dev server than you must enable maintance time in the production server to prevent orders losts
-2. Reduces time in development: maybe you add the products directly in production server, that's is always slow than work in local development server.
+2. Reduces time in development: maybe you add the products directly in production server, that's is always slow than work in local development server, so you can use wherever server you need and sync it both ways.

-If you still doesn't have a clue what is that about is because the wordpress data management is very trick.
+If you still doesn"t have a clue what is that about is because the wordpress data management is very trick.

+== Discussion ==

+Stackoverflow: Woocommerce working in 2 environments (development and production) (https://stackoverflow.com/questions/27122581/woocommerce-working-in-2-environments-development-and-production)

+How to sync WordPress / WooCommerce staging and production site.
+A current overview. (https://conschneider.de/sync-wordpress-woocommerce-staging-production-site-current-overview/)

 == ChangeLog ==